afaderew/afaderew/README.md

 - 👋 Hi, I’m @afaderew
 - 👀 I’m interested in financial markets, economics, and data analysis in general
-- 🌱 I’m currently learning to publish my own webpage using R

 <!---
 afaderew/afaderew is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.